 For fresh peaches, you want to peel and slice them and place into a large saucepan.

 Add your sugar to the peaches in your saucepan.

 And then you’ll add a little flour to thicken up the syrup with the peaches as you cook them.

 You’ll simmer the peaches over low to medium heat for about 10 minutes.

 Set them aside and allow them to cool slightly as you prep your pie crusts.
 For the pie crusts, I use my favorite pie crust recipe.
 I double it to make two crusts as this is a lattice topped recipe.
 If at all possible, don’t skip out and just have one crust on your peach cobbler.
-The perfect peach cobbler, at least in my family, has the perfect portion of peaches to pie crust in every single bite.
+The perfect peach cobbler, at least in my family, has the perfect portion of peaches to pie crust in every single bite and the bits of crust in the cobbler.
 And one of the best parts of this whole peach cobbler is that the syrup bubbles a bit as it cooks and makes the top lattice crust out of this world!
 Seriously.
 You don’t want to miss that part!

 Dot with your remaining butter and sprinkle with sugar.

 Place into the oven and bake for about 20 minutes until bubbly and the crust has lightly browned.

 Allow to sit for about 5 minutes before serving.

 Serve warm with a scoop of ice cream to take it really over the top!